powsybl/powsybl.github.io/docs/loadflow/validation.md

 case expectations are unclear (typically when the input data is inconsistent).
 For example, there is a switch to test only the main component because it is not clear what to expect from load flow results on small connected components.

-Another important global setting is the `ok-missing-values` parameter, which determines which is OK to have missing values or `NaN`.
-Normally, it should be set to false but it may be useful in cases the power flow results are incomplete.
+Another important global setting is the `ok-missing-values` parameter, which determines if is OK to have missing values or `NaN`.
+Normally, it should be set to false but it may be useful in the cases where the power flow results are incomplete.

 This documentation explains the tests done.
 The documentation of the load-flow validation command, including all its parameters can be found [here](../tools/loadflow-validation.md).